 LASIK vision correction is a type of refractive surgery designed to reshape the cornea and produce clearer vision.
 Used to treat hyperopia (farsightedness), myopia (nearsightedness), and astigmatism, LASIK is performed by an ophthalmologist and is an outpatient procedure.
-If you suffer from vision impairment and are seeking a permanent solution to corrective lenses and eye glasses, LASIK surgery may be right for you.
+If you suffer from vision impairment and are seeking a permanent solution to corrective lenses and eye glasses, LASIK may be right for you.
 Learn more about what happens during the procedure by reading the sections below.

-LASIK Surgery Steps: One-by-one
+Procedure Steps: One-by-one

-After you have finished preparing for LASIK vision correction, a LASIK surgeon will perform another eye exam and answer any lingering questions or concerns you may have.
+After you have finished preparing for LASIK vision correction, a surgeon will perform another eye exam and answer any lingering questions or concerns you may have.
 The procedure itself takes less than 15 minutes, although the length of pre- and post-operative examinations varies depending on the doctor and the individual case.
 The procedure itself is broken down into four simple steps:

 Refractive Error Measurement